About Ashley Worobec

 This commitment extends beyond client work.
 I served as Design for Good Director for AIGA Seattle (2015-2017) and as Operations Director with Common Cause Collective (2019-2023), a community dedicated to systems thinking and designing for regenerative futures.

-I graduated from Minneapolis College of Art & Design in 2007 with a BFA in Graphic Design and a focus on sustainability.
-That foundation continues to shape my practice today.
+I graduated from Minneapolis College of Art & Design in 2007 with a BFA in Graphic Design and a focus on sustainability and systems-thinking.

-When I'm not immersed in grid systems and type specimens, I practice fine art at Between Whiles Studio and continue adding books to my personal library.
+When I'm not designing, I'm at getting my hands dirty at Between Whiles Studio and continue to add books to my personal library.

 Based in Seattle, Washington and available for projects locally and remotely.